choria-io/website/docs/content/configuration/aaa/index.md

 ### Revoking access

 Public certificates are distributed automatically but will never be removed.
-To remove them you have to manually arrange for the files to be deleted from all nodes - perhaps using Puppet - before a new one can be distributed.
+To remove them you have to manually arrange for the files to be deleted from all nodes, perhaps using Puppet, before a new one can be distributed.
 These live in */etc/puppetlabs/mcollective/choria_security/public_certs*.

 ### Privileged certificates